kadena-community/kadena.js/packages/libs/client/NEW_README.md

 | host      | string \| (options: {chainId: ChainId; networkId: string}) => string | The Pact service URL as a string or the function that returns the URL.                                                                              |
 | options   | { confirmationDepth?: number }                                       | Additional options for the client.
 It has only one property now: `confirmationDepth`, which can be used in the poll endpoint.
 Default value is `0`. |

 Both `host` and `options` are optional.
-The default value of `host` is a function that returns Kadena's node URL for mainnet and testnet.
-If you want to use different URLs, you need to pass this option.
+The default value of `host` is a function that returns the Chainweb node URLs for mainnet and testnet.
+If you want to use different URLs, you must specify the `host` parameter.

-**Note**: `networkId` and `chainId` are read from the command object and passed to the URL generator function.
+The `networkId` and `chainId` parameters are read from the command object and passed to the URL generator function.

 #### Examples

-Create a client for the development network chain "1", useful if you work only with a specific chain:
+To create a client for the development network and a specific chain identifier (1):

 ```TS
 const client = createClient("http://127.0.0.1:8080/chainweb/0.0/development/chain/1/pact");
 ```

-Create a client for the devnet that covers multi-chain.
-As you see, we passed the URL generator function for more flexibility:
+To create a client for the development network that covers multi-chain and uses the URL generator function for more flexibility:

 ```TS
 const devNetClient = createClient(({chainId, networkId})=>